 | Friday | Mixed | One question from each section – simulate test pace |

-The TOEFL Mini Practice app is built exactly for this kind of daily practice.
-Each session gives you one real 2026-style task, an instant score on the 1-6 scale, and one clear tip to improve.
-Over 50,000 learners use it daily.
+The TOEFL Mini Practice app is built exactly for this schedule.
+Each session delivers one real 2026-format task, an instant score on the 1-6 scale, and one specific improvement tip.
+Over 50,000 learners across 25+ countries use it daily.
 “1 practice.
 1 insight.
 Every time.”

 TOEFL 2026 Prep Tips by Country